 Transferability to users

-For Single-User Licenses, quotas cannot be transferred to other users.
-Within the framework of a team licence, a total quota can be made available for the entire team.
+In the case of Single-User Licenses, quotas cannot be transferred to other users.
+Within the framework of a team licence, a total quota can be set up for the entire team.